JamGrif/OpenGLProject/readme.md

 This project is a continuation of my Final Year Project for University where I created a 3D renderer using OpenGL which included a large variety of graphical features.

-I have been further developing this project in my own time for fun by adding new features such as the ability to load scenes from textfiles, be able to switch between them during runtime and implementing a ImGui UI with buttons to edit the scene.
-This alongside the usual fixing of bugs and issues and further abstracting parts of the program.

 I have been further developing this project in my own time for fun by adding new features, fixing bugs and issues, and further abstracting away parts of the program.

 This project is mainly a fun way for me to experiment and test my OpenGL and C++ ability.